rafalmas/gript/README.md

 will include `gript` in your `node_modules` folder and make it available for development.

-### Configure your project
+## Configure your project

 The tool comes with a guide for the enabling of the build tool in your project.

 #### The sample Gulp file and configuration files

 The supported Angular application is built by [gulp.js](http://gulpjs.com), which is controlled by `gulpfile.js`.
-`Gript` includes a sample gulp file, located in the `sample_configs` directory.
+Gript includes a sample Gulp file, located in the `sample_configs` directory.
 There are also example configuration files for `Bower`, `es-lint`, and `scss-lint` in the `sample_configs` directory.

 #### Using the sample Gulp file
 This `sample_configs/gulpfile.js` can be used as a starter for your project.
-This is where you define the dependency to `gript` module and specify the tasks you want to run during the build process of your own application:
+This is where you define the dependency to `gript` module and specify the options for the build process of your own application:

        var gulp = require('gulp');